CMU-SAFARI/CoMeT/README.md

 # CoMeT: Count-Min Sketch-based Aggressor Row Tracking to Mitigate RowHammer at Low Cost

-This repository contains the source code of CoMeT, a Count-Min Sketch-based Aggressor Row Tracking to Mitigate RowHammer at Low Cost.
+This repository contains the source code of CoMeT, a Count-Min Sketch-based Aggressor Row Tracking to Mitigate RowHammer at Low Cost accepted at HPCA 2024.

 ## 1. Installation Guide with Docker:
 ----